8 Types of Neighborhood: Choose What Fits Your Personality

 If you really want to make the best decision, however, don’t forget to take time to tour the neighborhoods you’re considering and see if they meet your standards.
 When you buy a home, you are essentially purchasing a piece of that neighborhood.
 It should be a place that helps you cultivate your growth as a family and as part of society.

 Each neighborhood is unique, but most fall into general categories that can give you an idea of what to expect.
-Here are eight types of neighborhood you might see in your home search.
+Here are eight neighborhood types you might see in your home search.
 Which one fits your personality?

 Table of Contents: